Montreal Expos: Decline (1995–2000)

-Failed contraction and relocation (2001–2004)
+Failed contraction and move (2001–2004)

 When Loria took control, he let it be known that Brochu's low-budget approach—or as he called it, "business as usual"—was over.
 He promised to rebuild the Expos with "a winning attitude and winning players" in an effort to bring the team back to where it had been only six years earlier.
 To that end, he drafted a new partnership agreement that gave him the right to call for cash investments in exchange for team equity—an option that had been unavailable to Brochu.
 Most of the minority partners, though, continued to treat their participation as a public-relations gesture and remained uninterested in investing additional money.
 When Loria issued a cash call in May 2000, the only other partners to increase their contributions were Coutu, Loblaw, and Stephen Bronfman.
-Rather than contribute more money, the minority partners proposed trading Guererro.
+Rather than contribute more money, the minority partners proposed trading Guerrero.
 Loria instantly vetoed this suggestion.

 As Loria increased his own financial contribution over the next two years, most of the other partners failed to do likewise, which resulted in Loria raising his share in the franchise to 92 percent.
 Speaking in retrospect, one of the minority partners, Mark Routtenberg, said that he was both "fooled" and "used" by Loria, and called him a carpetbagger.

 The team payroll for 2000 increased to $33 million, nearly double the $17.9 million from the previous season.
 However, Loria's options for rebuilding the team were somewhat limited.
 Even with the team's renewed willingness to spend more on talent, most elite players were reluctant to play in Montreal, given the franchise's uncertain future and Olympic Stadium's poor playing conditions.
 As a result, most of the increased payroll came from the signings of free agent pitchers Graeme Lloyd and Hideki Irabu, as well as a three-way trade with the Rangers and Blue Jays that brought Rangers first baseman Lee Stevens to Montreal.
 These moves failed to translate into on-field success: Lloyd missed the entire season due to arthroscopic surgery, Irabu posted a 7.24 ERA, and Stevens only batted .265.
 The Expos lost 95 games.
 Interest in the team continued to decline, as both fans and businesses were unwilling to lend their support to a noncompetitive team.

 Loria continued to pursue the construction of a new ballpark.
 He sought support from Major League Baseball, the Quebec government, and architectural firm HOK Sport for a cheaper and re-designed version of Labatt Park that eschewed the retro-classic concept in favour of a more modern design with curved contours and glass.
 HOK and MLB both thought Loria's proposed design was structurally unsound.
 More seriously, although Loria had been led to believe that Ménard had convinced the provincial government to contribute funding, in reality no agreement had been reached.